Best Places to Visit in France

 Aix-en-Provence

 In contrast to the grey skies of Paris and northern France, Provence basks under the Mediterranean sun.
 This alluring countryside has a rugged and earthy appeal.
 The rolling hills are covered with a patchwork of small farms, olive groves, sunflowers, and lavender fields.
-The air is fragrant with the aroma of rosemary, sage, and thyme, herbs that grow in abundance and are used in the local cuisine.
-In this dreamy landscape, Impressionist painters found inspiration to create vibrant works of art.
-Quaint, charming Aix-en-Provence is a university town known for its tree-lined boulevards, cute cafes and lively markets.
-Life moves at a more leisurely pace here than in other French cities, meaning it’s the perfect place for travelers to get to know the locals and get lost in the scenic streets.
-Make sure to add Cathédrale Saint-Sauveur and Le Grand Marché – two of the city’s top attractions – to your itinerary.
+The air is fragrant with the aroma of rosemary, sage, and thyme, herbs that grow abundantly and are used in the local cuisine.
+Impressionist painters found inspiration in this dreamy landscape to create vibrant works of art.
+Quaint, charming Aix-en-Provence is a university town known for its tree-lined boulevards, cute cafes, and lively markets.
+Life moves more leisurely here than in other French cities, meaning it’s the perfect place for travelers to get to know the locals and get lost in the scenic streets.
+Add Cathédrale Saint-Sauveur and Le Grand Marché – two of the city’s top attractions – to your itinerary.

 St. Tropez

-After Brigitte Bardot filmed “And God Created Woman” here in 1956, St. Tropez transformed from an unknown fishing village to a symbol of glamour and hedonism.
+After Brigitte Bardot filmed “And God Created Woman” in 1956, St. Tropez transformed from an unknown fishing village to a symbol of glamour and hedonism.
 But there is more to this French Riviera hot spot than partying and yacht-hopping.
-After a day on one of the destination’s famous beaches, travelers can stroll through the Vieux Port, check out its museums or visit La Tarte Tropézienne to taste the eponymous dessert.
-St. Tropez’s many boutiques also make it easy to keep up with the town’s fashionable, and sometimes famous, guests.
+After a day on one of the destination’s famous beaches, travelers can stroll through the Vieux Port, check out its museums, or visit La Tarte Tropézienne to taste the eponymous dessert.
+St. Tropez’s many boutiques also make it easy to keep up with the town’s fashionable and sometimes famous guests.

 Antibes

-The French Riviera’s second-largest city is packed with great beaches, gorgeous art and gigantic yachts.
-Antibes was beloved by many notable figures like Pablo Picasso, whose works can be found in his former studio that is now the Musée Picasso.
-The museum is located in Antibes’ Old Town, a picturesque district full of local shops, markets and some of the city’s best restaurants.
-The scenic, 3-mile Chemin des Douaniers takes visitors from Old Town to the chic Cap d’Antibes area
+The French Riviera’s second-largest city has great beaches, gorgeous art, and gigantic yachts.
+Antibes was beloved by many notable figures like Pablo Picasso, whose works can be found in his former studio, which is now the Musée Picasso.
+The museum is in Antibes’ Old Town, a picturesque district with local shops, markets, and some of the city’s best restaurants.
+The scenic, 3-mile Chemin des Douaniers takes visitors from Old Town to the chic Cap d’Antibes area.

 Cannes

-Famous for its annual film festival in May, Cannes is just as impressive (and much less congested) other times of the year.
-Cannes is another French Riviera hot spot that welcomes travelers looking for a little relaxation.
+Famous for its annual film festival in May, Cannes is just as impressive (and much less congested) at other times of the year.
+Cannes is another French Riviera hot spot that welcomes travelers looking for relaxation.
 Visitors can sightsee as they stroll along La Croisette, the city’s mile-long promenade, or sit down for an exquisite meal at a Michelin-starred restaurant.
-Feeling lucky?
+Are you feeling lucky?
 Stop by one of the city’s casinos.

 Lyon

-While it may not be as well known as big-name cities like Paris, Lyon competes with the best of them.
+While it may not be as well known as big-name cities like Paris, Lyon competes with the best.
 Despite being the third-largest city in France, Lyon is much calmer and less touristy than other similarly sized destinations.
-The streets are filled with public art, including the city’s famous trompe l’oeil murals, and there are museums that focus on everything from movies to history.
+The streets are filled with public art, including the city’s famous trompe l’oeil murals and some museums focus on everything from movies to history.
 Plus, it’s home to hundreds of wineries and 2,000-plus restaurants, several of which boast Michelin stars, making it especially appealing to oenophiles and foodies.

 French Alps

 If your ideal French vacation involves a little more nature and a little less city, head to the French Alps.
-Here, you’ll find some of the best ski slopes in Europe, as well as beautiful scenery that rivals any work of art or architecture.
+Here, you’ll find some of the best ski slopes in Europe and beautiful scenery that rivals any art or architecture.
 In summer, the typically snow-covered mountains thaw just enough to create perfect conditions for hiking and biking.
 Charming villages sit at the base of the range, offering several places to unwind when you’ve had enough fun on the slopes or trails.

 Biarritz